-The building structure spreads over seven towers erected above podiums.
-The tallest tower adorned with the Makkah Royal Clock stands 601m-high above ground, which makes it one of the ten tallest skyscrapers in the world.
+The tallest tower adorned with the Makkah Royal Clock stands at a height of 601m, which makes it one of the ten tallest skyscrapers in the world.

-The massive building was developed as part of the King Abdulaziz Endowment Project, which aimed to modernise the city to offer world-class accommodations for the increasing number of visitors and residents of the Holy City of Makkah.
+It was developed as part of the King Abdulaziz Endowment Project, which aimed to modernise the city to offer world-class accommodation for the increasing number of visitors and residents of the Holy City of Makkah.

 Makkah Royal Clock Tower site, structure and design details

-The Makkah Royal Clock Tower site is spread over 23ha south of the Masjid al Haram.
-The historic Ottoman-era Ajyad Fortress was demolished to make way for the tower.
-The complex has a built-up area of 2.8 million square metres (21.5 million square feet).
+The Makkah Royal Clock Tower site is spread over 23ha south of the Masjid al Haram and the complex has a built-up area of 2.8 million square metres (21.5 million square feet).
+The historic Ottoman-era Ajyad Fortress was demolished to accommodate the tower.

 The heights of the accompanying towers vary between 200m and 300m, while the number of floors ranges between 42 and 48.

-The Makkah Royal Clock Tower Hotel is a 120-storey structure.
-It is both the tallest hotel and the tallest clock tower in the world.
-The clock, measuring 43m×43m on each above the hotel tower, stands out as the world’s largest clock face.
-The clock faces are illuminated by roughly two million LED lights.
-The clock tower weighs 36,000 tons and is 251m-tall from the base of the clock to the top of the crescent structure.
+The Makkah Royal Clock Tower Hotel is a 120-storey structure and is both the tallest hotel and the tallest clock tower in the world.
+The clock tower weighs 36,000t and is 251m-tall from the base of the clock to the top of the crescent structure.